 Shuttle Out: 50 minutes Greenwood to AWE.
 15 minutes Greenwood to Auburn

-Wilderness beauty and big drops are the promises when rafting California’s Middle Fork of the American River.
+Wilderness beauty and big drops are the promises when rafting the Middle Fork of California’s American River.
 The whitewater rafting run that starts just below the Oxbow Powerhouse and includes rapids like the Last Chance, Tunnel Chute, Kanaka, Chunder, Ruck-A-Chucky Falls and heaps more.
 These rapids demand skilled guides, good paddling technique and world class equipment.

 The Ruck-A-Chucky Rapid is an unrunnable Class VI 30 foot waterfall.
 You can portage this rapid via right side trail.
 The portage itself is about 100 yards long and takes about 30 minutes depending the number of boats you have.
 This is a great spot to watch how the various guides and rafting companies negotiate the portage.
 Skill, experience and quite a bit of luck is involved.